8 Biggest Snapchat Scams of 2024 and What To Do About Them

 What to do if you’re scammed on Snapchat

-Once you have your account restored, make sure to set up two-factor authentication to further enhance your security.
+2. Once your account has been restored, set up two-factor authentication to further enhance your security.

-After reporting any cybercriminals within the Snapchat app, make sure to also report them to the Federal Trade Commission, a government agency where you can report fraud and identity theft.
-The agency also provides many practical tips for dealing with online scams, and they include helpful next steps for multiple fraud scenarios.
+3. After reporting any cybercriminals within the Snapchat app, make sure to also report them to the Federal Trade Commission, a government agency where you can report fraud and identity theft.
+The agency also provides many practical tips for dealing with online scams, including helpful next steps for multiple fraud scenarios.

 The best identity theft protection services for securing your personal data